Authmaker/documentation/implement-login/login.md

 This route is used solely by Authmaker to connect your application with Authmaker's login and signup tools.
 You will not need to add any template, controller, or route logic aside from the configuration shown above.

-TODO: Explain the login route and how it functions in a more thorough manner?

 #### Add login/logout actions

 Next, generate a controller for the application route: